10 Quebec hiking trails that are stunning in winter

 Distance: 7.7 km

-Route Type: Out & Back, Loop section on summit
+Route Type: Out & Back, Loop section on the summit

 Elevation gain: 270 m (cumulative elevation gain: 314m)